Breaking Agent Backbones: Evaluating the Security of Backbone LLMs in AI Agents: Benchmarking Backbone LLMs

 A representative set of threat snapshots is essential for building a meaningful security benchmark.
 In this section, we detail the design of 10 threat snapshots underlying our benchmark.
 For each, we created three levels that represent different levers available to strengthen the backbone $m$: (i) a level denoted by $\levela$ with minimal security constraints specified in the system prompt, (ii) a more challenging level denoted by $\levelb$ which includes a more involved system prompt and -- if relevant -- longer and more benign data in context, and (iii) a level denoted by $\levelc$ that adds an LLM-as-judge defense, using the same backbone $m$ as judge, to $\levela$.
 Because we focus on comparing the security properties of models themselves, we do not add external defenses, though developers may run our public benchmark with external defenses as well.

 Our primary objective is to create a curated list of threat snapshots with comprehensive coverage across all attack categories both in terms of vector-objective and task-type (see Section~\ref{sec:attack_categorization}), across fundamental differences in LLM content generation including tool-calling and structured outputs and across different ways of structuring the model context.
 We argue that having strong attacks is the most crucial component in getting a realistic assessment of the security of a threat snapshot.
 As a result, the list needs to be sufficiently small, so it is possible to collect strong attacks for each threat snapshot and run the benchmark efficiently.
+We focus on single-step attacks since LLMs weak in single-step settings will be weak in multi-step scenarios, establishing a lower bound on system security.
+This simplified scope enables broader coverage across attack categories and more fine-grained assessment.

-An overview of the final list of all threat snapshots is provided in Table~\ref{tab:threat_snapshots} in Appendix~\ref{sec:ts_fig_tab} and the full specifications in Appendix~\ref{sec:add_details_ts}.
+An overview of the final list of all threat snapshots is provided in Table~\ref{tab:threat_snapshots} in Appendix~\ref{sec:overview_ts} and the full specifications in Appendix~\ref{sec:add_details_ts}.
 We created this by starting from both the vector-objective and task type categorization provided in Appendix~\ref{sec:appendixa}.
 Importantly, our list covers all attack vectors, all high-level attack objectives and all task types.
 We believe these threat snapshots capture the security risks most relevant to current agentic LLM applications, as also highlighted in the list of references we collected of matching real-world threats in Appendix~\ref{sec:real_world_threats}.

+While our attack categorization aims to be comprehensive, we acknowledge that, as with any security benchmark, blindspots may exist, whether from novel ways to exploit backbone LLM vulnerabilities or new attack surfaces emerging as agent architectures evolve.
+The modular threat snapshot framework, however, makes it straightforward to extend the benchmark as new threats are identified.